GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

 ensures that the posterior is a *probability mass function* or a *probability density function* (i.e., sums to one or has area one).
-As such, in many contexts the *marginal likelihood* simply represents a formality that is not crucial to the posterior calculation; however, sometimes it is required and can be difficult to obtain.
+As such, in many contexts the *marginal likelihood* simply represents a formality that is not crucial to the posterior calculation; however, sometimes it is useful (although it can be difficult to obtain).
 Interestingly, the *marginal likelihood* can be used for Bayesian model selection, so for some tasks it is an estimand of primary importance.